jdpolakoff/sampleteach/readme.md

   1) The capitalized variable name.

   2) The constructor method.
-This method is called when a new instance of the class is instantiated.
+This method assigns properties to objects when a new instance of the class is instantiated.

   3) Also, notice the use of ```this```.
 We'll discuss ```this``` in much greater detail later.